indeedeng/imhotep/docs/overview.md

 permalink: /docs/overview/
 ---

-Data requests use IQL, a query language based on the SQL standard.
-You’ll use the IQL web client to specify data requests.
+To explore your Imhotep data, you can use IQL, a query language similar to SQL.
+You can use the IQL web client to send queries to your Imhotep cluster.
 The client is a single page interface with a query editor at the top of the page.
-Each IQL query produces a results table below the editor.
+Each IQL query produces a result table below the editor.

 To launch the IQL web client, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
 The query editor includes the following controls:
 <table>